yaiiow159/timmy-portfolio/README.md

 - 🌙 **Dark Mode** - Toggle between light and dark themes
 - 🖼️ **Cloud Image Management** - Optimized image storage and delivery with Cloudinary
 - 🔍 **Full-text Search** - Search functionality for blog posts and projects
+- 🌍 **Multilingual Support** - i18n integration with English and Chinese (Traditional and Simplified)

 ---